mufkuw/m-paperless/docs/usage.md

     v2.3 added "Workflows" and existing "Consumption Templates" were converted automatically to the new more powerful format.

-Workflows allow hooking into the Paperless-ngx document pipeline, for example to alter what metadata (tags, doc types) and permissions (owner, privileges) are assigned to documents.
+Workflows allow hooking into the M-Paperless document pipeline, for example to alter what metadata (tags, doc types) and permissions (owner, privileges) are assigned to documents.
 Workflows can have multiple 'triggers' and 'actions'.
 Triggers are events (with optional filtering rules) that will cause the workflow to be run and actions are the set of sequential actions to apply.